 Technology like Daisy is critical to paving the way to smart cities.

 “They [PipeGuard] are collecting a completely novel data set and doing some advanced signal processing to detect the leaks,” says JD Hannick, Booz Allen Hamilton’s lead for our partnership with the MIT $100K.
 “At its most basic form, they are enabling smart cities with an infrastructure that has no other way to become smart.”

-Daisy represents a core theme of our thinking on the power of machine intelligence: accepting that machine models top mental models.
-You can read more on the value between human ingenuity and machine intelligence in our upcoming book, The Mathematical Corporation.
+Daisy represents a core theme of our thinking on the power of artificial intelligence: accepting that machine models top mental models.
+You can read more on the value between human ingenuity and artificial intelligence in our upcoming book, The Mathematical Corporation.

 You can learn more about the work we’ve done at boozallen.com/analytics.